English-Spanish Specific Program

 Supplemental Free Exam Prep Courses for MITS Students

 Because we care about your success, we have created these complimentary laboratory courses to help you prepare for the national certification exam and your job.
 In these modules, you’ll practice with many multiple-choice questions and oral interpreting exercises using a computer system similar to the national written and oral exams!
 These 20+ hours of content are included in The Complete 40-hour Program.
-You will also get our brand-new course: The Toolbox!
+You will also get our exclusive brand-new course: The Toolbox!
 A module full of exercises to practice memory, notetaking, medical terminology, shadowing, interpreting, and a lot more top-notch materials to refine your skills.

 A detailed guide on how to approach the different types of questions, strategies for answering multiple-choice items, a review of the topics to be tested, and two mock exams to test your knowledge.

 In this oral laboratory course, you'll find many more exam-style documents to practice with medical and legal terms like those found in the real exam.
 You'll gain more confidence and fluency in this interpreting mode.

-Many interpreters dread this interpreting mode, but those who invest time to practice and take advantage of all their resources have nothing to fear.
+Many interpreters dread this interpreting mode, but those who invest time to practice with their resources have nothing to fear.
 The skills you’ll gain in this course will be invaluable to your interpreting career.